Frank Lloyd Wright collection

 Language of Materials

 Available for use in the Manuscripts Division reading room.
 Advance notice is requested.

 Restrictions on Use

 There are no other restrictions in place for this collection.
 Copies of other material can be requested if the condition of the originals warrants it.

-Domestic troubles and two fires at his studio/workshop at Spring Green, Wisconsin, between 1909 and 1925 brought his practice almost to a standstill.
+Domestic troubles and two fires at his studio/workshop in Spring Green, Wisconsin, between 1909 and 1925 brought his practice almost to a standstill.
 In 1932, the Wright studio in Spring Green gave way to the Taliesin Fellowship, founded with 23 young apprentices.
-In addition, he established a school and workshop in Scottsdale, Arizona, in 1938, and maintained both locations as active architectural offices.
-The Taliesin Fellowship issued 180 buildings of all kinds, including the Guggenheim Museum, New York City (1957); Price Tower in Bartlesville, Oklahoma (1953-1955); and the Marin County Civic Center, California (1957-1959), plus numerous residences.
+In addition, he established a school and workshop in Scottsdale, Arizona, in 1938 and maintained both locations as active architectural offices.
+The Taliesin Fellowship issued 180 buildings of all kinds, including the Guggenheim Museum in New York City (1957); Price Tower in Bartlesville, Oklahoma (1953–1955); and the Marin County Civic Center in California (1957–1959), plus numerous residences.

 2 Cubic Feet (1 microfilm reel)

 Collection contains renderings and blueprints for residences and other structures designed by architect Frank Lloyd Wright.